Region

 Arrival Leh

-• Check in Hotel.
+- Check in Hotel.

-• Briefing about the trek at 5 pm (mandatory).
+- Briefing about the trek at 5 pm (mandatory).

-• Network is available (only post-paid).
+- Network is available (only post-paid).

-• ATM is available.
+- ATM is available.

-• Can purchase or rent trekking equipment from Leh.
+- Can purchase or rent trekking equipment from Leh.

-• Consumption of alcohol and smoking is strictly prohibited.
+- Consumption of alcohol and smoking is strictly prohibited.

-• Stay in hotel.
+- Stay in a hotel.

 Kang Yatse II Peak Expedition begins from Leh.
 Arrive in Leh by flight or train.
 Your stay will be in the hotel after you reach.
-Leh is already at a height of 11,000 ft, hence you should be acclimatized pretty well.
+Leh is already at a height of 11,500 ft, hence you should be acclimatized pretty well.
 Use this day as an opportunity to rest and get your body acclimatized to the high altitudes.

 Good phone connectivity is available in Leh.
 You can use this day to shop for the forgotten things or rent equipment.
 Strictly stay away from alcohol and smoking.
 If you arrive late, you can rest for the day.
 You can additionally roam around and get adapted to the culture.
-Leh is quite popular for its cultural treasures, monasteries, palaces and temples.
+Leh is quite popular for its cultural treasures, monasteries, palaces, and temples.
 Try to keep it low and easy on the body.

 Acclimatisation at Leh